System Audit/Audit Trail

 Audit Trail

-• An audit trail is an important tool for maintaining accountability, transparency, and security in complex systems.
+• An audit trail is important for maintaining accountability, transparency, and security in complex systems.

 • It provides a clear record of system activity that can be used to identify and resolve issues, prevent fraud or misuse, and demonstrate compliance with regulatory requirements.